ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### Percent-encoded content
 {: #function-request-data-encoding-percent-encoded}

 Percent-encoding is widely used in web technology.
 All 8-bit characters are written as hexadecimal value preceded by a percentage sign (%).
 This type of encoding is also known as URL-encoding.
-The payload is made available to the function as-is (byte array) by using the `body` parameter, whereas the percent-encoded values are unaltered and therefore the function code requires decoding them.
+The payload is made available to the function as-is (byte array) by using the `__ce_body` parameter, whereas the percent-encoded values are unaltered and therefore the function code requires decoding them.

 Example percent-encoded content: